 I’ve always loved writing fiction.
-Even though my career involved constant academic writing, novels and stories were always there in the background, folders of written and typed manuscripts and then computer files.
-I secretly thought of myself as a fiction writer – I just had to wait for the time to come to emerge from my scholarly disguise.
+Right through my academic career novels and stories were always there in the background, and I amassed folders of written and typed manuscripts and computer files.
+I secretly thought of myself as a fiction writer – I just had to wait until I could emerge from my scholarly disguise.

 Well now is the time to pull those babies out and give them a good wipe-over.
-A couple of completed romantic novels from the eighties are lurking about, along with a very serious literary project from the early 1990s, BACKEDDY.
-It’s a good book and I still love it but its complicated structure and weird time frame is giving a lot of trouble every time I try a new edit.
+My favourite is a serious literary project begun in the early 1990s, BACKEDDY.
+It’s a good book and I still love it but a complicated structure and time frame give trouble every time I try a new edit.
 It is a truly Australian story, and if I could find a traditional publisher for it I would be delighted.